 Tyler Technologies Supports our Community

-As public officials prepare for the spread of COVID-19, we believe data and the ability to make sense of it is a crucial component of this dialogue.
+As public officials work to contain the spread of COVID-19 — and recover from it — we believe data and the ability to make sense of it is a crucial component of this dialogue.

 That’s why we’re helping to provide a comprehensive, real-time data update on the COVID-19 outbreak.
 The data on this site includes details on the latest confirmed cases by state, timelines, fatalities, and recoveries.
 The graphs also enable visitors to explore and reuse the source data, as well as to create additional derived views.